Eschatologue/CM_wiki/docs/class/barbarian/berserker.md

 ## Level 14: Intimidating Presence

 As a Bonus Action, you can strike terror into others with your menacing presence as you swell with primal power.
-When you do so, each creature of your choice within 30 feet of you—or 60 feet of you if your Rage is active—must make a Wisdom saving throw (DC equal to 8 + your proficiency bonus + your Strength modifier), provided the creature isn’t behind Total Cover.
+When you do so, each creature of your choice within 30 feet of you—or 60 feet of you if your Rage is active—must make a Wisdom saving throw (DC equal to 8 + your proficiency bonus + your Strength modifier), provided the creature isn't behind Total Cover.
 On a failed save, a creature has the Frightened condition for 1 minute.
-At the end of each of the Frightened creature’s turns, the creature repeats the saving throw, ending the effect on itself on a successful save.
+At the end of each of the Frightened creature's turns, the creature repeats the saving throw, ending the effect on itself on a successful save.

-Once you use this feature, you can’t use it again until you finish a Long Rest.
-If you’ve run out of uses of this feature, you can expend a use of your Rage, choosing to activate Intimidating Presence instead of Rage.
+Once you use this feature, you can't use it again until you finish a Long Rest.
+If you've run out of uses of this feature, you can expend a use of your Rage, choosing to activate Intimidating Presence instead of Rage.